Antcating/TelegramCrawler/README.md

 ---

-<p align="center"> Telegram Crawler - Telegram Channel connections scanner.
+<p align="center"> Telegram Crawler - parser for connections between Channels in Telegram.
 It can detect connections between Channels, such as:
 Forwards, Mentions and direct links to other Channels.
     <br>